Is it Good Enough, Excellent, Perfection or is it Pride?

 Why do we strive to EXCEL?
 Is it for our "self-image"- Pride, or is it to give thanks for our abilities and to help others through our contribution to a goal?

-Does the comparison or your results makes you proud.
+Does the comparison or your results make you proud?
 Is it the pleasure of being above the rest?
 Once the element of competition is gone, pride is gone.”
-If you continually tackle each project with the goal of perfection, and can not stop until you have achieved it you may often miss the point of the project and your role in it.
+If you continually tackle each project with the goal of perfection and can not stop until you have achieved it, you may often miss the point of the project and your role in it.

-If a project points to you and your part in what it is then you may rightfully feel perfection is needed, then that would be something to be very proud of, wouldn't it?
-If the project points to the efforts of many then your results should lift everyone rather the diminish their contribution.
+If a project points to you and your part in what it is, then you may rightfully feel perfection is needed.
+That would be something to be very proud of, wouldn't it?
+If the project points to the efforts of many, then your results should lift everyone rather than diminish their contribution.

 Quotes: C.S.
 Lewis Link to Forbes Magazine, “Why perfection is the enemy of done.”